bihealth/snappy-pipeline/docs/overview.rst

 Working Directories for Step Instances
 ======================================

-Next, we create the different step instances that we want to use using ``cubi-start-step``.
+Next, we create the different step instances that we want to use using ``snappy-start-step``.
 Note that this will extend the ``.snappy_pipeline/config.yaml`` file if there is no configuration entry for the given step.
 A different name for the instance can be given using the ``--step`` parameter.